-- (a) The directors may appoint a person to the office of chief executive officer who must exercise the powers conferred upon that executive officer under Rule 12.3(d). - (b) The directors may appoint other persons as executive officers of the company who must exercise the powers conferred upon that executive officer under Rule 12.3(d).
+- (a) The directors may appoint a person to act as an executive officer of the company and who must exercise the powers conferred upon that executive officer under Rule 12.3(d). - (b) The directors may appoint other persons as executive officers of the company who must exercise the powers conferred upon that executive officer under Rule 12.3(d).